 Giant hogweed is a “monocarpic perennial”, which means it grows as a lowing-lying bushy rosette for the first several years and bolts with a flowering stem in later years.
 The plants grow 8 to 15 feet tall and blooms mid-June to late July.
 The hollow, ridged stems have coarse white hairs and reddish-purple mottling.
-Giant hogweed can be confused with our native American cow parsnip and other similar plants.
-Use this guide to recognizing giant hogweed, produced by the New York State Department of Environmental Conservation, to help with identification.
+Giant hogweed can be confused with our native American cow parsnip, wild angelica, and other similar plants.
+Use these three good guides from New York, Washington, and Illinois to help with identification.

 Be careful!
 Sap from the leaves and stems of giant hogweed can cause severe burns and blisters on your skin.
 Always wear long sleeves and gloves when working with this plant.

 If you believe you have giant hogweed growing in your area, contact the Wisconsin DNR to report it.

 Photo by Debb Collins